Ludeon/RimWorld-Swedish/README.txt

-A Swedish translation for RimWorld.
+﻿A Swedish translation for RimWorld.

 See this page for license info: http://ludeon.com/forums/index.php?topic=2933.0